Alumni eNews is published monthly to share the artistic accomplishments, awards and exhibitions, and personal milestones of PAFA graduates.

-February 2016 Alumni Listings
+April 2016 Alumni Listings

 Rosemarie Chiarlone (Cert.
 '71) is participating in the exhibition Self Proliferation on view through the summer at Girls' Club in Fort Lauderdale, Florida, and Sweat Broadsheet Collaboration at The Center for Book Arts in New York City through April 2.